Unrivaled: Why T206 Remains the Top Baseball Card Set of All Time

 Michael Jordan rookie?
 Wayne Gretzky or Babe Ruth rookies?
 Joe Montana rookie?
 Sure, collectors know what those are.
 But the Honus Wagner T206 card is known even to non-collectors.
 That’s because it’s been in the news.
 A lot.

-The card is generally a seven-figure card and even in poor condition, still over $500,000.
+The card is generally a seven-figure card and even in poor condition, still almost always over $500,000.
 Recently, one sold for more than three million dollars, the most ever paid for a card.
 Nearly as impressive as the large sums of money paid for it is the backstory about it being pulled from production as it is believed to have been printed without Wagner’s permission.

 Forget baseball cards.
 Because of its value and history, it’s probably among the most famous collectibles of all time.